kdm9/dna-proto-workflow/docs/source/index.rst

 Samplesets
 ~~~~~~~~~~

 We use the term *sample* as the entity of interest.
 Our workflows call variants on *samples* within one set.
 Lists of sample names must be provided as text files (``.txt``) in ``/metadata/samplesets/`` and “samplesets” in ``config.yml`` refer to those files.
-We implemented a glob: *all_samples*, which will have the effect of concatenating all ``*.txt`` files in ``/metadata/samplesets/`` into an additional set comprising all_samples.
+We implemented a glob: *all_samples*, which will have the effect of concatenating all ``*.txt`` files in ``/metadata/samplesets/`` into an additional set comprising all samples across all sets.
 The intention is to enable easy addition or removal of samples to/from an existing analysis.

 Sample Definitions